Libor: Criminal investigations

 On 28 February 2012, it was revealed that the US Department of Justice was conducting a criminal investigation into Libor abuse.
 Among the abuses being investigated were the possibility that traders were in direct communication with bankers before the rates were set, thus allowing them an advantage in predicting that day's fixing.
-Libor underpins approximately $350 trillion in derivatives.
+Libor underpinned approximately $350 trillion in derivatives.
 One trader's messages indicated that for each basis point (0.01%) that Libor was moved, those involved could net "about a couple of million dollars".

 On 27 June 2012, Barclays Bank was fined $200m by the Commodity Futures Trading Commission, $160m by the United States Department of Justice and £59.5m by the Financial Services Authority for attempted manipulation of the Libor and Euribor rates.
 The United States Department of Justice and Barclays officially agreed that "the manipulation of the submissions affected the fixed rates on some occasions".
 On 2 July 2012, Marcus Agius, chairman of Barclays, resigned from the position following the interest rate rigging scandal.
 Bob Diamond, the chief executive officer of Barclays, resigned on 3 July 2012.
-Marcus Agius was to fill his post until a replacement is found.
+Marcus Agius was to fill his post until a replacement was found.
 Jerry del Missier, chief operating officer of Barclays, also resigned.
 Del Missier subsequently admitted that he had instructed his subordinates to submit falsified LIBORs to the British Bankers Association.

 By 4 July 2012, the breadth of the scandal was evident and became the topic of analysis on news and financial programs that attempted to explain the importance of the scandal.
 On 6 July, it was announced that the UK Serious Fraud Office had also opened a criminal investigation into the attempted manipulation of interest rates.